Saiguruchandran/CLASSICAL-PLANNING/README.md

 <H3>RESULT:</H3>
-Therefore,Implementation of Classical Planning Algorithm is implemetated successfully.
+tus the Implementation of Classical Planning Algorithm was executed  successfully.